The Top 10 Most Haunted Places in Colorado

 Those who have taken photos in the cemetery at night know all too well of the effect it has on the living.
 Pictures will often have strange orbs and bizarre figures, ones that weren’t there before.

-Visitors have seen a young boy hiding behind trees as they walk the grounds.
+Visitors to this Colorado cemetery have seen a young boy hiding behind trees as they walk the grounds.
 When they try to communicate with him, he vanishes into thin air.

 There is also a mysterious woman dressed in black attire who only appears twice each year.
 Possibly the long-dead wife of John Cameron, she will frequent his grave and then disappear.